ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 The following example shows a measure being created within a measures column, being given the `label` "Measure" and the `description` "This is a measure".

-### Measure column configuration example for a new measure:
+### Measure column configuration example for a new measure

 ```json
 "columns": {